Constructing smooth and fully faithful tropicalizations for Mumford curves: Introduction

 \begin{theointro} [Theorem \ref{main theorem}, Theorem \ref{main theorem II}] Let $X$ be a smooth projective curve of positive genus.
 Then the following are equivalent: \begin{enumerate} \item $X$ is a Mumford curve. \item There exists a closed embedding $\varphi \colon X \to Y$ for a toric variety $Y$ that meets the dense torus such that $\Trop(\varphi(X))$ is a smooth tropical curve. \item Given a closed embedding $\varphi \colon X \to Y$ of $X$ into a toric variety $Y$ that meets the dense torus, there exists a refinement $\varphi' \colon X \to Y'$ of $\varphi$ such that $\Trop(\varphi'(X))$ is a smooth tropical curve. \end{enumerate} \end{theointro}

 Denote by $\Xan$ the Berkovich analytification of $X$ \cite{BerkovichSpectral}.
-We give equivalent characterizations of Mumford curves in terms of $\Xan$ in Remark \ref{bem Mumford}.
-Theorem \ref{thmA}, specifically the equivalence of i) and ii), may be viewed as an equivalent characterization that is purely tropical.
+We give alternative characterizations of Mumford curves in terms of $\Xan$ in Remark \ref{bem Mumford}.
+Theorem \ref{thmA}, specifically the equivalence of i) and ii), may be viewed as an alternative characterization that is purely tropical.

 Payne showed in \cite[Theorem 4.2]{Payne} that we have a homeomorphism